-5 Things You Learn From Going To An All Girls High School
+5 Things You Learn At An All Girls High School

 You can learn a lot from going to an all girls high school — not all academic, and not all as terrible as you might think.
 I went to an all girls high school myself, and while I wouldn't wish high school upon my worst enemy, it's a necessary rite of passage both in education and socially.
 All girls high schools can be as lovely as Now & Then or as petulant as Mean Girls.
 There's rarely a happy medium when 100 girls trying to figure out exactly how to deal with period cramps for the first time in their lives synchronize their cycles.
 It's all very rough and confusing, but the good news is everyone (hopefully) comes out better at the end.